Gipson62/Gipson62/README.md

 ### All of my activities

-- 🔭 I’m currently working on my own video game : "Stamina"
+- 🔭 I’m currently working on my own video game with [RedGear Studio](https://github.com/RedGear-Studio)
 - 🌱 I’m using GDscript and Godot to create my game
 - 📫 How to reach me ?
    - With my Discord account : `Gipson62#8015`